akiomik/reading-list-converter/README.md

 reading-list-converter
 ======================

-`rlconv` converts an exported reading list into other format that is importable.
+`rlconv` is a cli tool to convert an exported reading list into other format that is importable.

 ## Usage